mcook26/Crane-Game/README.md

 # Crane Game
-A MCU and FPGA controlled crane game for the final project of E155 Microprocessor based systems
+This repository outlines the design of MCU and FPGA controlled crane game for the final project of E155 Microprocessor based systems.

+Here is a link to the project website: